VSadov/VSadov.github.io/_posts/2016-11-15-conditional-idiomatic.md

 Compiler is actually smart enough to understand the meaning of ```?.``` +  ```??``` combination, and emits more optimal code.
 It knows that the only way for the ```obj?.GetHashCode()``` to be ```null``` is when ```obj``` is ```null``` and in such case the whole expression returns ```42```.
 When ```obj``` is not ```null```, the result of ```GetHashCode()``` is returned.
 In fact, there is no need to involve intermediate wrapping/unwrapping of ```int?``` at all.

-The actual code that is emitted as equivalent of:
+The actual code, that is emitted, is an equivalent of:

 ```cs
 object stackTemp = obj;